 All that bliss apart, when you look at yourself in the mirror, your once-upon-a-time svelte figure is replaced with ‘mummy-figure’.
 How do you get back your slender frame and be healthy for you and the baby?
-With Kareena Kapoor Khan paving the way to becoming a ‘yummy mummy’, let us explore this area little more, especially for all those who cannot hit the gym.
+Well, let us explore this area a little more, especially for all those who cannot hit the gym.

 Losing your pregnancy weight makes good sense.

 If you have stuck to the medically recommended weight gain in those nine months, then it is easier to lose what you have gained.
-Remaining fit and active up until you went into labour, will make it a lot more easy for you.
+Remaining fit and active up until you go into labour, will make it a lot easier for you.

 Begin with gentle stretching and short spurts of brisk walking.
 As you get stronger, increase the pace and take longer walks.
 If you feel tired, stop.
 Never stop suddenly when you are walking briskly.
 Slow down and then stop.
-Be alert and don’t overdo exercising.
-Rest when you have to, after all motherhood is very demanding.
+Be alert and don’t overdo exercise.
+Rest when you have to.
+After all, motherhood is very demanding.
 Once you know that you are ‘fit as a fiddle’ you can move on to: